-Select the language to install, French for example, and click Load,
+Select the language to install, French for example, and click on Start Installation,

-To see the effects of this installation, change the preferences of your user to change the working language (you may first need to ensure that you have explicitly selected English as your language, rather than keep the default, before you are given the French option).
-You may have to reload the page to see the effects.
+To see the effects of this installation change the preferences of your user to change the working language (you may first need to ensure that you have explicitly selected English as your language, rather than keep the default, before you're given the French option).
 The main menu is immediately translated in the selected language.
-If you are using the GTK client, you will first have to close the menu then open a new main menu to start seeing things in the new language.
+If you're using the GTK client you'll first have to close the menu then open a new main menu to start seeing things in the new language.

 They have distinct advantages over traditional emails:

 requests are linked to other Open ERP documents,

 an event's history is attached to the request,

 you can monitor events effectively from the messages they've sent.

 Open ERP uses this mechanism to inform users about certain system events.
 For example if there's a problem concerning the procurement of a product a request is sent by Open ERP to the production manager.

 Send a request to get an understanding of its functionality: